Prospect theory: Overview

-These two examples are thus in contradiction with the expected utility theory, which only considers choices with the maximum utility.
-Also, the concavity for gains and convexity for losses implies diminishing marginal utility with increasing gains/losses.
+These two examples are thus in contradiction with the theory of expected utility, which leads only to choices which maximize utility.
+Also, the concavity of gains and the convexity of losses implies diminishing marginal utility with increasing gains or losses.
 In other words, someone who has more money has a lower desire for a fixed amount of gain (and lower aversion to a fixed amount of loss) than someone who has less money.

-The theory continues with a second concept, based on the observation that people attribute excessive weight to events with low probabilities and insufficient weight to events with high probability.
+The theory continues with a second concept, based on the observation that people attribute excessive weight to events with low probability and insufficient weight to events with high probability.
 For example, individuals may unconsciously treat an outcome with a probability of 99% as if its probability were 95%, and an outcome with probability of 1% as if it had a probability of 5%.
-Under- and over-weighting of probabilities is importantly distinct from under- and over-estimating probabilities, a different type of cognitive bias observed for example in the overconfidence effect.
+Under- and over-weighting of probabilities is importantly distinct from under- and over-estimating probabilities, a different type of cognitive bias which is observed for example in the overconfidence effect.